 When you are performing barbell hack squats the goal is not to pull the bar into your body like a deadlift.
 You will smash your hamstrings every single time.

-After you squat down you have options as to how you want to perform your reps.
-One thing that must happen though, whether you use pause reps or constant tension reps, is that the bar must touch the floor to complete a full rep.
+After you squat down, you have options as to how you want to perform your reps.

-Half-reps can also be useful in a setting like a 1 and ½ rep. With all that said, the vast majority of your training should focus on full range of motion and touching the floor on each rep.
+With all that said, the vast majority of your training should focus on full range of motion and almost touching the floor on each rep.

 Now that you know how to do barbell hack squats correctly let’s get into some Q & A.